 Think about the range of prices on sale for your product.
 Where is each of your competitors situating themselves?
 Are they aiming at budget-conscious consumers or status-oriented customers?
 Is there an appetite for expedited shipping?
 Would someone be likely to buy again and again from a more tailored and functional website?

-The short answer to the previous question is yes!
 Good business websites create a positive and memorable online experience, ultimately building trust in your brand.
 And how you go about doing this will be determined by the specific needs of your business.

 In the long-run, big platforms like eBay or Amazon are likely to inhibit your growth.
 These two vast marketplaces are infamous for their competitive pricing, product saturation and sizeable transaction charges.
 Worse still, eBay takes a 10% cut of your final sale price and Amazon takes a referral fee for each product you sell, as well as charging you to register as a seller.